tjdharani/Ai-Semantic-Search-App/README.md

 # Ai-Semantic-Search-App
-Sematic Search App using Langchain, FAISS, OpenAI, Streamlit.
+Semantic Search App using Langchain, FAISS, OpenAI, Streamlit.

-Sematic Search App designed for effortless information retrieval.
+Semantic Search App designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the URL.

 ## Features